-During 2006, the Executive Committee held no meetings, the Audit Committee held five meetings, the Compensation Committee held two meetings and the Nominating Committee held one meeting.
+During 2009, the Executive Committee held no meetings, the Audit Committee held seven meetings, the Compensation Committee held one meeting and the Nominating Committee held one meeting.
+Each Director attended at least 75% of the aggregate of the Board and committee meetings on which he served in 2009.

-For a description of services provided to the Company by Robert H. Simandl and Avi Eden during 2006, see "Compensation Committee Interlocks and Insider Participation."
+For a description of services provided to the Company by Robert H. Simandl and Avi Eden during 2009, see "Compensation Committee Interlocks and Insider Participation."